ArseneEvsen/SwapAssets/README.md

 The smart contract is working properly, has been tested with Truffle and can be found in the file name "Smart Contract".

 ## Smart Contract test quality
 To ensure the quality of the smart contract, multiple tests has been made with Truffle tool.
-These tests can be found in the folder "smart-contract-tests".
+These tests can be found in the folder "smart-contract-tests-truffleJS".

 ## SwapAssets users stories
 The solution has been created with the help of the agile framework.
 All the users stories can be found in the folder "users-stories".